 Remote work, dispersed teams, smartphones, and other advancements are shaping the new reality of work.
 But in many organizations, the communication systems and processes haven’t caught up to this change.

-The good news is modern technology has made it easier than ever to streamline internal communication and include every employee in the process, from hiring to global HR services.
+The good news is modern technology and employee engagement tools have made it easier than ever to streamline internal communication and include every employee in the process, from hiring to global HR services.

 Frontline workers, for example, have largely been excluded from communication channels available to desk-based employees, such as email and instant messaging.
 With the rise of smartphones and mobile apps though, it is now possible to make them a crucial part of your ongoing communication.